rizinorg/book/src/plugins/dev.md

 ## Implementing a new architecture

-rizin splits the logic of a CPU into several modules.
+Rizin splits the logic of a CPU into several modules.
 You should write more than one plugin to get full support for a specific arch.
 Let's see which are those:

 * rz_asm : assembler and disassembler
 * rz_analysis : code analysis (opcode,type,esil,..)